yoyo-16-coder/Learning_Python/README.md

 These folders will have 2 files:
 - README.md - Gives description of what I learnt, what I built and what new things I used to build the program I did build lol.
 - Code.py - my code for that program
+- Beginning to add videos of running my code

 ## Challenge Progress 📅